ucsf-web-services/ucsf_utility_scripts/README.md

 ##Module Madness

-Module Madness is a reporting script
+Module Madness is a reporting script.
+It let's you know which site is running which module.
+Useful when managing 500+ sites!

 ##Site Builder